Beta8397/virtual_robot/README.md

 A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

+CHANGES 7/05/2019
+    Now uses @TeleOp, @Autonomous, and @Disabled class annotations to control the display of OpModes in the OpMode combobox.
+For @TeleOp and @Autonomous, a name parameter must be specified.
+The group parameter is optional, and only included for compatibility with the FTC SDK (it has no function).

 CHANGES 7/01/2019
     Now supports two GamePads instead of just one.
 Use start-A and start-B to select gamepad1 and gamepad2, as you would in the FTC SDK.
 Two op modes for Mechanum Bot contributed by FTC team 16072, including a nice demonstration of field-centric drive using the IMU.
 These are in the teamcode.ftc16072 package.
-Look at the OpModes class to see how to register op modes that are in a sub-package within teamcode.

 CHANGES 6/25/2019
     Contribution from Alan Smith (alan412): now supports "regular" op modes in addition to linear op modes.